 - The crisps: sweet potatoes, thinly sliced & baked to perfection.
 Obviously, not my idea.
 Thanks, Bob!

 - The meat: my raw/vegan walnut and chickpea* "taco crumbles."
+Yes, the walnuts add a significant amount of fat, but they're those "good fats" that everyone is talking about.

 - The cheese: leftover butternut squash "cheese sauce" from my Healthier Mac & Cheese.